 1. Check Task Manager to Fix Screen Flickering

 Once your laptop is powered on, and the desktop has loaded, press CTRL+SHIFT+ESC (this will open up the Task Manager).
 If the Task Manager is flickering and the rest of the screen, you probably have an issue with a display driver.
 However, If everything except the Task Manager is flickering, then the issue is more than likely due to an installed app on your laptop.

 2. Update the Display Driver

-To update the display driver on your laptop, you will need to start the laptop in Safe Mode and uninstall the current display adapter, then check for driver updates.
+To update the display driver on your laptop, you will need to start the laptop in Safe Mode, uninstall the current display adapter, and check for driver updates.

 3. Download the Latest Drivers

 Windows 10 usually does an excellent job updating your laptop with the necessary fixes and patches, but sometimes, important drivers can get out of whack.
 For example, if your laptop screen has been flickering, it could be due to a manual driver update.
 You can download the latest drivers straight from the manufacturer.

 Windows 10 is known for its innovative visual effects and elements, which set it apart from the other operating systems.
 Desktop Windows Manager does just that, manages windows along with all of the appealing transparent windows, high-resolution monitor support features, and live taskbar thumbnails.